 The OIICS revision in September 2010 was the first major revision since this classification system was first developed in 1992.
 BLS implemented a revised OIICS structure based on input from many stakeholders.
 In February 2008, BLS issued a Federal Register Notice requesting suggestions for proposed changes to OIICS.
 In addition, BLS sent out numerous letters and e-mails to stakeholders who use the OIICS to classify injury and illness data.
 In April 2010, BLS issued a draft of the revised OIICS 2.0 manual to interested parties requesting their comments.
 The team evaluated the comments received, made revisions, and issued the completed OIICS 2.01 manual in September 2010.
 Due to substantial differences between OIICS 2.01 and the original OIICS structure, which was used from 1992 to 2010, BLS advises against making comparisons of the case characteristics from 2011 forward with case characteristics of prior years.
+BLS is working on OIICS 3, which it plans to deploy for reference year 2023 data.
 More information can be found at the OIICS homepage.
-More information on the changes and process involved in updating the OIICS structure can be found in the article "Updated BLS Occupational Injury and Illness Classification System" and information on using OIICS as a safety and management tool can be found in the article "Using the BLS Occupational Injury and Illness Classification System as a Safety and Health Management Tool."
+More information on the changes and process involved in updating the OIICS structure can be found in the article "Updated BLS Occupational Injury and Illness Classification System" and information on using OIICS as a safety and management tool can be found in the article "Using the BLS Occupational Injury and Illness Classification System"